AztecProtocol/aztec-packages/spartan/testnet-runbook.md

-# Aztec Protocol: Testnet Engineering Runbook
+# Public Testnet Engineering Runbook

 ## Overview

-This runbook outlines the engineering team's responsibilities for managing Aztec Protocol testnets.
-The engineering team coordinates the building, testing, and deployment of testnet(s) for each release while providing technical support for protocol and product queries from the community.
-This document describes the team's responsibilities during a release cycle and outlines actions for various testnet scenarios.
-The process spans from code-freeze to deployment completion, including both the QA phase (internal testing) and the public release phase.
+This runbook outlines the engineering team's responsibilities for managing Aztec Protocol public testnets.
+The engineering team coordinates the building, testing, and deployment of public testnet(s) for each release while providing technical support for protocol and product queries from the community.
+This document describes the team's responsibilities during a release cycle and outlines actions for various public testnet scenarios.
+The process spans from code-freeze to deployment completion.

-## Releases
+## QA and Releases

-The engineering team's testnet responsibilities begin after code-freeze.
-Here are the primary tasks:
+The engineering team's public testnet responsibilities begin after code-freeze.
+Code-freeze is initiated by cutting a release branch from a `master` release and follows the below sequence:

-1. Confirm with engineering and product teams that all required PRs are merged
+1. Confirm with engineering and product teams that all required PRs are merged.
-2. Create a release branch (eg: `<repository>-v<major>.<minor>.<patch>`, e.g., `aztec-packages-v0.62.0`)
+2. Create a named release branch (eg: `release/sassy-salamander`) from the desired `master` release (eg:`v0.64.0`).
-3. Cherry-pick bug-fixes into the release branch for bugs discovered during release testing.
-4. Initiate a final build by pushing an empty commit into the release branch to trigger the `release-please` CI workflow.
+3. Complete all QA testing against `release/sassy-salamander`.
+4. For tests that do not pass, create a hotfix into the `release/sassy-salamander` release branch.
+5. After testing is complete, initiate a `release-please` CI workflow from `release/sassy-salamander` to publish release artifacts.

 ### Release Notes and Artifact Builds

 Verify the `release-please` CI workflow completed successfully and that release notes have been published.
+If there were no hotfixes, then this simply moves the tags forward to `v0.64.0`, otherwise, it releases `v0.64.X` (and moves the tags).
 A successful CI run publishes the following Barretenberg artifacts with the release notes:

 - Barretenberg for Mac (x86 64-bit)